Power Balls Recipe for Perfect Post Yoga Nutrition | Adventure Yogi

-Following asana practice, it is good to be aware of the body, and the changes undergone by movement, stillness, breathing, and balance.
+Following asana practice, it is good to be aware of the body.
+Noice the changes undergone by movement, stillness, breathing, and balance.
 You have given yourself and your body a gift of time and respect.
 Nutrition is just as important to fully benefit from your efforts, which is why we have come up with a few pointers you may want to take into consideration for your post-yoga/workout refuel.
+Furthermore, a delicious power balls recipe for the perfect nutritional hit!

 Our Top Tips